GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit05/unit05-05_example_lidR_IO.md

 ---

-Since Lidar data can have quit large file sizes and need some processing power, we only take a look at a small sample area.
-This was created with the script below.
+Since LiDAR data can have quit large file sizes and need some processing power, we only take a look at a small example area.
+This area was created with the script below.
 It only uses simple Input / Output commands as well as `lidR::lasclip` which is the aquivalent to `raster::crop`.